 What are Some Causes of Car Accidents in New Jersey?

-There are several causes for car accidents of which drivers need to be aware.
+There are several causes of auto accidents which drivers need to be aware of.
 Some car accidents are caused by another driver or the apparent victim might have done something to cause the crash.
 Regardless of the nature of the accident, drivers should hire a South Jersey car accident lawyer if they were injured through no fault of their own.
 Recovering from injuries is difficult, and it should be up to a lawyer to determine the cause of the accident, how the victim can be compensated, and how to move forward.
 Drivers, however, must take responsibility for their actions and take extra precautions to avoid accidents, serious injuries, or death.

 Distracted drivers may not even realize that they are distracted because they go through the same motions every day.
 In 2018, distracted driving accounted for 1,730 driver deaths, 605 passenger deaths, 400 pedestrian deaths, and 77 bicyclist deaths.
 These statistics show that distracted driving is not as harmless as it appears to some people.